Stage monitor system: History

 A rock band stage clearly shows the stage monitors (Italy, 2013).

 In the early 1960s, many pop and rock concerts were performed without monitor speakers.
-In the early 1960s, PA systems were typically low-powered units that could only be used for the vocals.
+In the early 1960s, PA systems were typically low-powered units that could only be used for vocals.
 The PA systems during this era were not used to amplify the electric instruments on stage; each performer was expected to bring a powerful amplifier and speaker system to make their electric guitar, electric bass, Hammond organ or electric piano loud enough to hear on stage and to fill the venue with sound.

 With these systems, singers could only hear their vocals by listening to the reflected sound from the audience-facing front-of-house speakers.
-This was not an effective way to hear one's vocals because of the associated delay which made it hard to sing in rhythm with the band and in tune.
+This was not an effective way to hear one's vocals because of the associated delay, which made it hard to sing in rhythm with the band and in tune.

 The use of performer-facing loudspeakers for foldback or monitoring may have been developed independently by sound engineers in different cities who were trying to resolve this problem.
 The earliest recorded instance that a loudspeaker was used for foldback (monitoring) was for Judy Garland at the San Francisco Civic Auditorium on September 13, 1961; provided by McCune Sound Service.